 Are you planning a trip to Sri Lanka and looking for great places to stay?
 We’ve got you covered!
 We collected and listed all the best hotels & guesthouses in Sri Lanka we personally like the most.
 They all have a unique character, cozy home-like atmosphere, good location and are excellent rated.
 And the best part: all at an affordable price.
-If that’s what you searching?
+If that’s what you searching for?
 Be sure you check them out!

 Ps: we link to booking.com because of the good prices, they don’t charge a service fee and most importantly you can often cancel your reservation without any cost a few days before your check-in.
-Another great advantage is that when you are a frequent traveler like us, you can give extra discounts to other people so grab your 10% discount on your next booking here.

 Located about a hundred kilometers south of Colombo, Hikkaduwa is one of the most famous beach destinations in Sri Lanka.
 It has a nice surf vibe, a beautiful reef, and you can spot huge sea turtles just straight at the beach.
 Along the wide beach, there are many hotels, plenty of restaurants and at night it’s nice to stroll around several souvenir shops.
 A lovely coastal town worth visiting!